rohanpujaris/ccy_convertor/README.md

 1. default_rate-provider: Default rate provider is the rate provider which is used when no rate provider is species.
 Rate provider is a api service that this gem uses to provide rate.
 By default default rate provider is CcyConvertor::YahooFinance.
 Check rate providers details [here](#rate-providers)

-2. api_keys: CcyConvertor::OpenExchangeRate and CcyConvertor::JSONRate provider requires api_key.
+2. api_keys: CcyConvertor::OpenExchangeRate and CcyConvertor::CurrencyLayer provider requires api_key.
 You can register at there respective sites to get the api_key

 3. cache_duration: specifies the time for which the response would be cached.
 By default this time is zero seconds i.e no caching is done by default.
 If cache_duration is 60 seconds and if you want a exchange rate of USD/INR multiple times in your application, request to rate provider would be made only once in 60 seconds and after 60 seconds next request would be made.
 ActiveSupport::Cache is used for caching